-Unable to resist the call of crêpes, I watched as our waiter drizzled them with Grand Marnier before setting the entire plate alight.
+Unable to resist the call of crêpes, I watched as our waiter drizzled them with Grand Marnier before setting the entire plate on fire.

 And since I hadn’t exceeded my sugar intake for the day by threefold yet, I sampled an Irish Coffee, the best cocktail during our entire time in Paris.

 We ended up lounging at the Brasserie du Quai over lunch and then drinks for several hours, content to simply sit and soak in the romantic sights of the streets of Paris.
 As daylight finally started to fade, we began our short trek back downriver, stopping occasionally to see paintings lined up along the sidewalk from local artists.